About the Latino Leadership Network

 We aim to create a rotating schedule of books hosted by various BRGs.
 We are currently developing necessary policies, procedures, facilitator training, and resource materials to ensure a successful launch.

 The Hawaiians, Asians, and Pacific Islanders Promoting Empowerment Network (HAPPEN) has generously offered to host the Summer 2025 Book Club that will discuss Yellowface by Rebecca F. Kuang.
-Meetings will take place from 1-2PM.
-Reach out via our email address for more information.

 June 26, chapters 1-3